Tennis elbow wrist pain - Curezone Physiotherapy

 Injections: Injections into the elbow with various substances, such as Botox, hyaluronic acid or autologous blood (the body’s own blood).

-Laser therapy: The tissue is treated with concentrated beams of light.
-This is supposed to stimulate the circulation of blood and the body’s cell metabolism.
+This comprises of treating the tissue with concentrated beams of light.
+These stimulate the circulation of blood and the body’s cell metabolism.

-Acupuncture: The acupuncture needles are inserted into certain points on the surface of the arm.
+This includes inserting acupuncture needles into certain points on the surface of the arm.
 Here, too, the aim is to minimize the perception of pain.

 Cold: The elbow is regularly cooled with ice packs.

-Massages: A massage technique called “transverse friction massage” is often used to treat tennis elbow and golfer’s elbow.
-It is applied to the tendons and the muscles, using the tips of one or two fingers.
+Therapists often use a massage technique called “transverse friction massage” to treat tennis elbow and golfer’s elbow.
+They apply it to the tendons and muscles, using the tips of one or two fingers.

-Surgery: Different surgical approaches are used.
+Surgeons use different surgical approaches.
 Most of them involve detaching parts of the forearm muscles or separating and destroying the nerves that carry the pain signals.